fritzsedlazeck/Spectre/README.md

 ### Population mode
 Run Spectre in population mode with two or more samples:
 >INFO: Spectre produces an intermediate file (.spc) which contains all calculated CNVs from a given samples.
 They are
 > located in the output folder of given sample.
-VCF files contain only the final CNV candidates.

 ```bash
 spectre.py population \